 Our Class A common stock is listed on the New York Stock Exchange (the "NYSE").
 Under the NYSE listing standards, a majority of the members of our board of directors must qualify as "independent" as affirmatively determined by our board of directors.
 Our board of directors has undertaken a review of the independence of each director.
 Based on information provided by each director concerning their background, employment, and affiliations, our board of directors has determined that Messrs.
-Botteri, Gordon, Springer, and Wong and Ms. Sturdy, Ms. Terrell, and Ms. Yang are independent for purposes of applicable NYSE standards, including with respect to committee service.
-The board had determined each of Mr. Eschenbach and Ms. Tejada were independent for the service year preceding their respective departures.
+Botteri, Gordon, Somasegar, Springer, and Wong and Mses.
+Sturdy, Terrell, and Yang are independent for purposes of applicable NYSE standards, including with respect to committee service.
 In making these determinations, our board of directors considered any relevant identified current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our board of directors deemed relevant in determining their independence.